 ACUS has negotiated a lease to occupy office space at 1120 20th Street, NW, Suite 706 South, Washington, D.C.
-20036.
+20036 until August 2020.
 Leasing arrangements are coordinated for ACUS through the Building Services Division of the General Services Administration (GSA).
-During FY 2018 ACUS will be responsible for \$485,000 in rental payments through its lease, based on estimates set forth in the agency's Occupancy Agreement with GSA (Object Class 23).
+During FY 2019 ACUS will be responsible for \$485,000 in rental payments through its lease, based on estimates set forth in the agency's Occupancy Agreement with GSA (Object Class 23).

-ACUS's budget includes an estimated \$30,000 for electronic communications expenses, including telephone service and website hosting during FY 2018 (Object Class 23).
-This estimate is based on both ACUS's historical usage and anticipated new spending to comply with Congressional and OMB mandates to secure government IT infrastructure.
-For instance, both the DATA Act and ongoing FISMA compliance require purchasing expensive equipment as well as ongoing security monitoring services.
-The estimated IT cost also accounts for the natural growth in ACUS's electronic records and online presence that will require incremental scaling-up of data storage and processing capacity.
+ACUS's budget includes an estimated \$20,000 for electronic communications expenses, including telephone service and website hosting during FY 2019 (Object Class 23).
+This estimate is based on ACUS's historical usage as well as compliance costs related to mandated security and accessibility requirements for all federal government-owned websites.
+This estimate also accounts for the natural growth in ACUS's electronic records and online presence that will require incremental scaling-up of data storage and processing capacity.
+This amount also includes the cost of conference calls for Council and other meetings, which is a much more cost-effective method for conducting interim business than face-to-face meetings.

-ACUS has budgeted \$25,000 in FY 2018 for printing costs (Object Class 24).
-Most of this expense, approximately \$15,000, is the cost of printing FACA-mandated notices in The Federal Register as required by the Federal Advisory Committee Act.
+ACUS has budgeted \$15,000 in FY 2019 for printing costs (Object Class 24).
+The majority of this expense, approximately \$14,000, is the cost of printing notices in The Federal Register as mandated by the Federal Advisory Committee Act.
 The remaining balance funds annual and interim reports to Congress and the President, inter-agency reporting requirements, outreach to ACUS members and key stakeholders, and other mandated reports and publications.

-ACUS's budget includes \$16,000 for the purchase of supplies, materials, and legal publications during FY 2018 (Object Class 26).
+ACUS's budget includes \$16,000 for the purchase of supplies, materials, and legal publications during FY 2019 (Object Class 26).
 The amount includes supplies for mailing, copying, and ordinary office supplies such as paper, pens, and printer cartridges.
-Also budgeted are funds for the purchase of computer software, mandated anti-virus protection for the agency's IT network, library materials, and for subscriptions to relevant technical, and policy-oriented publications and online services such as Lexis Nexis.
+Also budgeted are funds for the purchase of computer software, mandated anti-virus protection for the agency's

+IT network, library materials, and for subscriptions to relevant technical and policy-oriented publications and online services such as Lexis Nexis.